 U.S. issuers are required to have a compensation committee that is comprised entirely of independent directors.
 Although as a foreign private issuer this rule does not apply to us, we have a compensation committee.
 Our compensation committee consists of Messrs.
-Boyd, Frew and Gross.
-The compensation committee is responsible for and reports to the board of directors on the evaluation and compensation of executives, oversees the administration of compensation plans, reviews and determines director compensation and prepares any report on executive compensation required by the rules and regulations of the SEC.
+Boyd, Frew, Gross and van de Merwe.
+The compensation committee is responsible for and reports to the board of directors on the evaluation and compensation of executives, oversees the administration of compensation plans, reviews and determines director and executive compensation and prepares any report on executive compensation required by the rules and regulations of the SEC.